How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 For Filmmakers and Editors

 Documentary filmmakers often shoot dozens of hours of interview footage to produce a 90-minute film.
 During editing, finding the exact moment where an interviewee made a particular statement means scrubbing through hours of raw footage.
-A transcribed interview catalog lets the editor search for keywords and jump directly to the right moment, saving days of editing time.
+A transcribed interview catalog lets the editor search for keywords and jump straight to the right moment, saving days of editing time.

 For Academic Researchers